PX4/PX4-user_guide/en/flying/missions.md

 ![planning-mission](../../assets/flying/planning_mission.jpg)

+### Mission Feasibility Checks

+PX4 runs some basic sanity checks to determine if a mission is feasible.
+For example, whether the mission is close enough to the vehicle, if the mission will conflict with a geofence, or if a mission landing pattern is required but is not present.

+The checks are run when the mission is uploaded and immediately before it is run.
+If any of the checks fail, the user is notified and it is not possible to start the mission.

+For more detail on the checks and possible actions, see: [Mission Mode > Mission Feasibility Checks](../flight_modes/mission.md#mission-feasibility-checks).

 ### Setting Vehicle Yaw

 If set, a multi-rotor vehicle will yaw to face the **Heading** value specified in the target waypoint (corresponding to [MAV_CMD_NAV_WAYPOINT.param4](https://mavlink.io/en/messages/common.html#MAV_CMD_NAV_WAYPOINT)).